anniehedgpeth/anniehedgpeth.github.io/_posts/2016-10-05-inspec-basics-9.markdown

 Now, the big bummer of this is that attributes don't work in Test Kitchen just yet, but I think that would be great if they did! (hint hint) Maybe sometime soon we'll get that.

 # Declaring the Attributes
-Let's go over to our control and add the attributes hardcoded with a default value and see what it does.
+Let's go over to our control and add the attributes hard-coded with a default value and see what it does.
 We're going to declare the attributes above where we're using them.
 So add this above your `client` control.

 ```ruby
 role = attribute('role', default: 'base', description: 'type of node that the InSpec profile is testing')